 Hand stamping remains one of the hottest trends in artisan jewelry today.
 As the trend matures, more and more metal stamping blank products are available on the market to cater to jewelers doing custom work.
 It can be overwhelming.
 This blog will compare the different blank materials from a stamper's perspective.
 Once you're comfortable with hand stamping, check out these 5 Ways to Elevate your Stamped Jewelry with New Techniques!

-Halstead carries metal stamping blanks in all of the metals above, except stainless steel and fine .999 silver.
+Halstead carries a wide variety of metal stamping blanks in various shapes and sizes.
+You can also find all of the metals listed above, except aluminum, stainless steel, and fine .999 silver.
 You can navigate our website by metal to find blanks and other jewelry supplies.
 Check out one of our bestselling series of sterling blanks in the video below.

 Want some more tips and tricks on hand stamping jewelry?
 Check out our additional resources below.

 Got questions?
 Email our studio coordinator Erica Stice at email@example.com.
 We'd love to hear from you.
 Sorry, studio support is not available by phone.
 Emails only, please.

 Q: I have been very interested in learning stamping.
 I would like to start buying different things like a hammer, ring mandrel.
 There are so many different ones of everything.
 Is there a guide that you follow on what hammers or mandrels to use? - Sue